-Stromanthe Triostar (Stromanthe sanguinea) Indoor Care, Propagation, Problems and Solutions
+Stromanthe Triostar (Stromanthe sanguinea) Indoor Care; Watering, Light, Propagation, Problems

-Stromanthe sanguinea also called Tricolor Prayer Plant is one of the popular tropical foliage plants grown for its large, beautifully, patterned leaves that will add a splash of color in any plant collection.
+Stromanthe triostar also called Stromanthe sanguinea or Tricolor Prayer Plant is one of the popular tropical foliage plants grown for its large, beautifully, patterned leaves that will add a splash of color in any plant collection.

 Stromanthe sanguinea, Stromanthe triostar